 King Receives Chief Of Malaysia Defence Forces

-King Abdullah II on Wednesday received Gen. Mohammad Ab Rahman, the chief of Malaysia's defense forces.
+AMMAN - his majesty King Abdullah on Wednesday received Gen. Mohammad Ab Rahman, the chief of Malaysia's defence forces.

-The meeting covered bilateral ties and means to expand defense cooperation, as well as the latest developments in the region.
+The meeting covered bilateral ties and means to expand defence cooperation, as well as the latest developments in the region, according to a Royal Court statement.

 Chairman of the Joint Chiefs of Staff Maj.
 Gen. Yousef Huneiti attended the meeting.